 In case any of the partners do not meet the technical eligibility criteria, it is allowed to continue without this partner, if the LP and project partners decide so and if the project application with the remaining partners meets all technical eligibility criteria.
 No other changes can be made in the application form, except for those requested by the JS and those resulting in the changes in the partnership.

-The LP has to ensure the fulfilment of the technical criteria in 10 working days and submit an updated application to the JS.
+The LP has to submit an updated application to the JS by the deadline given by the JS.